borgfriend/donaldsroasted-blog/src/content/posts/2019-02-17-alita-battle-angel.md

 date: 2019-02-17
 ---

-can you improve grammar and tone of the following text Alita is based on a Japanese Manga and was in production for 16 years.
+Alita is based on a Japanese Manga and was in production for 16 years.
 James Cameron was involved.

 Story wise it had a lot of great ideas